swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

 bienvenido, benvenuti, etc.).

 You'll want to start a new branch for development.
-It's a good convention to think of your master branch (in this case your 2013-01-chicago branch) as the "production branch," typically by keeping that branch clean of your local edits until they are ready for release.
+It's a good convention to think of your master branch (in this case your YYYY-MM-PLACE branch) as the "production branch," typically by keeping that branch clean of your local edits until they are ready for release.
 Developers typically use the master branch of their local fork to track other developers changes in the remote